 Fat Guy Skinny Wallet — Living paycheck to paycheck causes stress, especially if an emergency situation occurs.
 When that happens, the money either goes on a credit card or worse, you may take out a payday loan.

 Khaleef says start breaking the cycle by creating a budget.
 He believes “you need to figure out what you bring in net each month and the total amount of your monthly expenses.”
 Read his other tips and break the cycle.

 Article last modified on July 5, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Paycheck to Paycheck - AMP.